oshvartz/ContextualAgentRulesHubDotnet/memory-bank/systemPatterns.md

 #### 2. In-Memory Repository Pattern
 - **Purpose**: To provide a centralized, in-memory store for `AgentRule` metadata.
 - **Mechanism**:
-    - `IRuleRepository` defines the contract for rule storage and retrieval.
+    - `IRuleMetadataIndexRepository` defines the contract for rule storage and retrieval.
     - `InMemoryRuleRepository` implements this using a `ConcurrentDictionary` for thread-safe storage.
-    - Provides methods to add rules and retrieve them (e.g., by ID, get all).
+    - Provides methods to add rule metadata and retrieve them (e.g., by ID, get all).
 - **Benefits**:
     - Fast access to rule metadata.
     - Decouples rule consumers from the loading process.